perak/kitchen-site/files/getting_started.md

 }
 ...
 ```
-Property `source_file` is thee path to the markdown file (relative to the input JSON file).
+Property `source_file` is the path to the markdown file (relative to the input JSON file).

 ### Div component